ilyasotkov/learning-kubernetes/labs/intro.md

 | On-premises Kubernetes deployments | 🛠 On-premises data center | 🛠 VMware vSphere | 🛠 Docker | 🛠 Kubernetes |
 | Manual cloud Kubernetes installation | ☁️ Hardware | ☁️ VMs | 🛠 Docker (via kops) | 🛠 Kubernetes (via kops) |
 | Hosted Kubernetes: GKE, EKS, AKS | ☁️ Hardware | ☁️ VMs | ☁️ Docker | ☁️ Kubernetes |

+### Bare metal

+Many years ago, the only way for a company to deploy software was to invest into building a data center, then deploy software directly on the bare metal (with an OS installed).
+At a scale, you'd meet the dreaded configuration drift, snowflake servers, and fear to touch anything that's already working.
+And everything was painfully slow.

+### Virtual Hardware

+TODO

+VMs and Hypervisors, cloud VMs: computationally expensive virtualization, mostly same problems as bare metal

+### Containers

+TODO

+Containers, Docker and Kubernetes: cheap to create virtualization, microservices architecture

 ### Kubernetes platform inputs and outputs